 In your Trust Wallet click on the DApps icon with the four dark grey colored squares as shown below.

 In the Trust Wallets DApps browser option go to the search bar up to the top and enter "Open Sea" or simply "opensea.io".
 This will now give you a range of options not too different from if you were using a standard browser.
-Alternativley, in the same DApp browser you can also scroll down to "Marketplaces" and tap on "See all" and select OpenSea from there.
+Alternatively, in the same DApp browser, you can also scroll down to "Marketplaces" tap on "See all" and select OpenSea from there.